 Chieh Huang took his New York City-based, online wholesale shopping club, Boxed Wholesale/Boxed.com from startup phase in 2013 to one of the most dynamic companies in the United States.

 Forbes Magazine recently named Boxed one of the next “billion dollar startups.”
 The company has raised over $150 million in funding, and is known for its generous employee perks.
-Huang's personal honors include being named to Goldman Sachs’ list of 100 Most Intriguing Entrepreneurs (2016), to National Retail Federation’s list, “People Shaping Retails Future” (2017) and as one of Crain’s “40 Under 40” (2017).
+Huang's personal honors include being named in 2016 to Goldman Sachs’ list of 100 Most Intriguing Entrepreneurs, and in 2017, being named to both the National Retail Federation’s list, “People Shaping Retails Future” (2017) and Crain’s “40 Under 40.”
 Under Huang’s guidance, Boxed was named the Emerging e-Retailer of the Year by Internet Retailer in 2016.

 A passionate advocate for education, Huang has been invited to participate in various meetings at The White House to discuss ways his company has supported the education of its workers.
 In 2015, Huang, the son of Taiwanese immigrants, announced he would be personally paying for the college tuition of all of his employees' children.